Human Services Technology Major

 External Transfer Admission

-No requirements beyond University admission requirements and a BCI background check, unless one has been done for another institution.
-Students are encouraged to meet with the human services technology program coordinators to discuss the transfer of coursework from another institution.
+Students are encouraged to meet with Mary Jane Preece, the program coordinator, or an academic advisor to discuss the transfer of coursework from another institution.

 Opportunities Upon Graduation